someobserver/recurgence/math/09-recurgent-field-equations/01-core-field-equations/index.md

 ### Overview

-This section presents the **core field equations** governing the global evolution of the coherence field $C(p, t)$ on the semantic manifold $\mathcal{M}$.
-Building on the constructs of semantic mass, recursive tensors, autopoietic ignition, and regulatory dynamics, these equations formalize the propagation, deformation, and stabilization of meaning within Recurgent Field Theory (RFT).
+This section introduces the **core field equations** that govern the global evolution of the coherence field $C(p, t)$ on the semantic manifold $\mathcal{M}$.
+Drawing on the constructs of semantic mass, recursive tensors, autopoietic ignition, and regulatory dynamics, these equations articulate how meaning propagates, deforms, and stabilizes within Recurgent Field Theory (RFT).

 Key mathematical structures:
 1. **Recurgent Field Equation** — describes the dynamics of coherence propagation under recursive stress.
 2. **Semantic Geodesics** — define the natural trajectories of meaning shaped by manifold curvature.
 3. **Metric Evolution Equation** — captures the feedback loop by which recursion reshapes semantic geometry.

-Together, these equations constitute a closed dynamical system for recursive cognition and meaning emergence, integrating local field interactions with global geometric evolution.
+Taken together, these equations form a closed dynamical system for recursive cognition and the emergence of meaning, weaving together local field interactions and the evolution of global geometry.

 ---